 Maybe I’m taking it a little too seriously, but my opinion of Will dropped.
-When he lauded Malcolm X without really knowing why, I rolled my eyes.
+When he praised Malcolm X without really knowing why, I rolled my eyes.
 Will seemed stupid and irresponsible.

 Little did I know that my irritation with Will was teaching me about my shadow, a rejected part of myself.

-My parents told me as a child that my priority was to succeed in school.
+My parents told me that succeeding in school was my priority as a child.
 High grades gained their approval.
 As a 10 year-old, I slaved away at my homework on weekday evenings.

 Classmates didn’t admire me for my looks, humor or football skills.
 My book smarts wowed them.

 Being intelligent made life easier.
 It became a dependable trait to win praise.
-So, to avoid mockery, I shunned stupidity and made it a point to never be or say anything ridiculous.
+So to avoid mockery, I shunned stupidity and made it a point to never do or say anything ridiculous.